abhiramponathilekandi36/CodeAlpha/Network Sniffer/README.md

 If you have fun building things yourself, or if you like to be able to turn every little knob, then this program-along tutorial is for you.

 I expect you to have a basic understanding of the ISO/OSI (or TCP/IP) network model and beginner tier Python3 skills.
 We will write this application on Linux since it gives us greater freedom when it comes to sniffing low level traffic.

+All we really need for this is access to a raw socket.
+Which the Python3 socket API happily provides us with (requires root priviliges):